In this post, I will teach you how to create a WordPress blog with Bluehost.

 Think about it.
 You are running a freelance writing business.
 If you don’t have a portfolio, guest posts or a blog; no brand/business is going to take you seriously!

 You can have chhavi.wordpress.com, freelancewriter.wordpress.com or beautifulworld.wordpress.com.
-None of them will land you a client!
+None of them will land you a high paying freelance writing client!

 You need to have a professional presence online and there is nothing better than having a WordPress blog with Bluehost.

-Publish your writing and use it as samples (this, by the land, landed me a travel column in Karnataka Today magazine!), sell your services and monetize your blog.
+Publish your writing and use it as samples (this, by the way, landed me a travel column in Karnataka Today magazine!), sell your services and monetize your blog.

-There are a hell lot of benefits (which isn’t available with free versions of WordPress, Blogger or Wix!).
-If you are not blogging already and thinking of monetizing it, you are leaving money on the table!
+There are a hell lot of benefits (which isn’t available with free versions of WordPress, Blogger or Wix!) with a self-hosted WordPress blog with Bluehost

 Investing your money in a custom domain/hosting and a good content management system (like WordPress) is 100% essential.